Echinorhinus: Species

+The oldest known species is E. vielhus from the Early Cretaceous (Valanginian) of France.

 Description

 This genus includes two extant species of uncommon, little-known sharks.
 Both species are relatively large sharks, at 3.1 to 4.0 m in body length.
-They are characterized by a short nose and by rough, thorn-like dermal denticles scattered over its body, some of which may be fused together.
+They are characterized by a short nose and by rough, thornlike dermal denticles scattered over its body, some of which may be fused together.
 They have no anal fin.
 Two small spineless dorsal fins are positioned far back.

 Biology

 They are ovoviviparous, with the mother retaining the egg-cases inside her body until they hatch, producing litters up to 24 pups.
 They feed on smaller sharks, smaller bony fish, and on crabs and cephalopods.

 Distribution

 These sharks are found worldwide in cold temperate to tropical seas from the surface down to 900 m.